AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/adding-domains.md

 ---
 # Adding domains {#adding-domains}

-## Prerequisite

-* Ensure that the user has admin privileges to access the administrator console.
+Ensure that the user has admin privileges to access the administrator console.

 ## Add an enterprise domain {#add-an-enterprise-domain}